well-typed/large-records/benchmarks/hiw2021/README.md

 set yrange [0:450000] ; plot "desugar-before.csv" using 1:($2+$3+$4), "desugar-after.csv" using 1:($2+$3+$4)
 set yrange [0:450000] ; plot "simplifier-before.csv" using 1:($2+$3+$4), "simplifier-after.csv" using 1:($2+$3+$4)
 ```

+# Benchmarks for anonymous records

+See `Makefile` and `blogpost2.gnuplot` for details.
+The examples considered
+here are all described in the second blog post about large records.